Healthier Snacks That May Support Your Weight Loss Goals

 • Make a list.
 Instead of grabbing items that look good to you at the moment, plan which snacks you want to eat before heading to the store.

 • Choose single-serve packages.
-Portion control—or lack thereof—can make a major difference on the scale.
+Knowing how much food is in a portion can help you avoid eating more than you think you are.
 Single-serve packages eliminate any guesswork.
 Bonus: They also make snacking on-the-go super convenient.

 • Splurge on flavors, not calories.
 Keep your taste buds from growing weary by trying new flavors and spices whenever possible.
 If you love eating veggies with hummus, try the roasted garlic tub one week and a red pepper-flavored alternative the next.
 Top your Greek yogurt with berries one week, and then try homemade granola the next.